Potato Bread

 This recipe is a fairly standard bread recipe: milk, sugar, egg, salt, butter, yeast, flour…and of course mashed potatoes.

-How to Make Potato Bread
+Potato Bread Dough

-Just as with our cinnamon rolls, buttery soft rolls and buttermilk bread, I like to mix bread in the stand mixer (or when I’m really lazy, the bread machine).
 Do you need a stand mixer to make this bread?
-No. You can just as easily mix the ingredients by hand, then knead by hand for 6-8 minutes on a floured surface.
+No. You can just as easily mix the ingredients by hand, then knead by hand for 6-8 minutes on a lightly floured surface.

 If you’re kneading the bread by hand, I always warn not to add too much flour.
 The dough should be slightly sticky so that the bread does not turn out dry.